What Is A Biopsy?

 There are several types of biopsies, each with its own purpose and technique.
 The type of biopsy you'll have will depend on factors like where the abnormal tissue is, how big it is, and your medical background.
 Having some knowledge about the different types of biopsies can make it easier for you to have a conversation with your doctor and figure out which option is best suited for you.
 Below are a few common biopsy types:

-• Endoscopic biopsy: This type of biopsy involves the use of a thin, flexible tube with a camera and light on the end (endoscope), to see the area of interest and remove a sample of tissue.
+An Endoscopic biopsy involves the use of a thin, flexible tube with a camera and light on the end (endoscope), to see the area of interest and remove a sample of tissue.

-• Skin biopsy: A small sample of skin is removed for examination.
+When a skin biopsy is taken it often involves a small sample of skin is removed which requires further examination.
 Types of skin biopsies include shave and punch biopsies.

 Can A Biopsy Diagnose Cancer?